-From Furnace Creek, it can take 3.5 hours one-way to get to Racetrack Playa (even though Google says it is quicker than that).
+From Furnace Creek, it can take up to 3.5 hours one-way to get to Racetrack Playa (even though Google says it is quicker than that).

 To get here from Furnace Creek, drive north, following signs for Ubehebe Crater.
 This part of the drive is on paved roads.
 It’s relatively flat, fast, and can make you feel like you are in the middle of nowhere.
 We did this drive at 7:30 am and we could go as long as 20 minutes without seeing another car.
 It is a wonderful, beautiful drive.